Wiki · Concept · Last reviewed June 23, 2026

 Soft takeoff describes a slower and more distributed transition.
 Capability improves through many labs, markets, tools, hardware cycles, data pipelines, regulatory frictions, deployment constraints, and human organizations.
 Even if the final effect is transformative, the curve is legible enough for society to observe and adapt over time.

 Many realistic scenarios fall between these poles.
 Capability progress could be gradual before a threshold and then accelerate sharply.
 Economic impact could lag technical capability.
 AI research automation could proceed unevenly across coding, experiments, theory, chip design, robotics, security, and deployment.
-A single term therefore hides several different questions: technical capability speed, diffusion speed, economic impact speed, and political control speed.
+A slow public product curve could coexist with a faster private lab curve if the strongest systems are kept internal.

 Proposed Mechanisms

 AI-accelerated AI research.
-Even without autonomous self-modification, AI systems can help humans write code, search design spaces, run experiments, debug models, synthesize papers, and improve infrastructure.
-This can compress the research cycle.
+Even without autonomous self-modification, AI systems can help humans write code, search design spaces, run experiments, debug models, synthesize papers, build evaluations, and improve infrastructure.
+This can compress the research cycle and is now the most concrete takeoff-relevant mechanism.

 Compute and software overhangs.
 If existing hardware, data, or algorithms are underused before a key insight, a new method could unlock a sudden jump in effective capability.
 Conversely, if progress depends on new physical infrastructure, the pace may be bounded by fabs, power, data centers, supply chains, and capital expenditure.